jasonmacduffie/Nephelai/README.md

 #### Cloud Worship

-The practice of worshipping clouds appears several times in the history of conliah.
+The practice of worshipping clouds appears several times in the history of Conliah.
 It is a mystery how it arose independently several times.
-Those who believe in Cloud Worship suggest that the observable anti-Cthonic power emanating from the clouds is observably true, and this is how different societies independently discovered they are the true gods.
-However, nobody has proven this definitively.
+Those who believe in Cloud Worship suggest that its independent development is proof of its truth.

 *   During the Age of Might Makes Right, the Wood Elves of the Ak Ates Mountains in southern Westerwood worshipped the clouds.
 However, this was displaced by Agathos worship by the Aksu Khaganate, and almost nobody alive today knows that this was practiced.
 *   The Cloudruled at the end of the Magellian Empire also advocated for cloud worship, stating that lightning comes from the clouds and not Iazus.